junxit/us-congress-code/title-06/chapter-1/sec-103a.md

 ### Effective Date of 2024 Amendment

 Pub.
 L. 118–47, div.
 C, title V, § 539(b), Mar.
 23, 2024, 138 Stat.
-624, provided that: “The amendments made by this section [amending this section] shall apply to amounts transferred under such section 538 [6 U.S.C.
+624, provided that: “The amendments made by this section [amending this section] shall apply to amounts transferred under such section 538 [of Pub.
+L. 117–103, 6 U.S.C.
 103a] on or after the date of enactment of this Act [Mar.
 23, 2024].”